JoshW-7/PaperMarioRandomizer/README.md

  - Randomization stability (blacklisting certain maps and preventing crashes)

  How to Use:
- - Build by executing build_exe.
-Must have Python and pipenv installed with virtual environment set up properly.
+ - Set up virtual environemtn with pipenv.
+ - Running with Python: "python main.py"
+ - Building executable: "build_exe.bat".
 The resulting executable will be in the /Release folder.
- - Note: Full release package must include StarRod folder and config.json in the same path as the executable
+ - Note: Full release package must include StarRod folder and config.json in the same path as the executable.
  - Edit GUI by executing run_qt_designer.
 This will open QtDesigner.
 Save any UI changes or additions to the /ui folder.